“I'll keep an eye out for it.”

 You're a receptionist in an office.
 An employee at the company is waiting for a package and asked if it had been delivered yet.
-It hasn't, but you want to let her know that you'll bring it to her when it comes.
-You say:
+It hasn't, but you say this to let her know that you'll bring it to her when it arrives.

 I'll keep an eye out for it.